 Effective July 1, 2007, the Company adopted the provisions of Financial Accounting Standards Board ("FASB") Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48"), which prescribes how a company should recognize, measure, present and disclose in its financial statements uncertain tax positions that the company has taken or expects to take on a tax return.
 As of June 30, 2008, the Company had unrecognized tax benefits, including interest and penalties, of approximately \$877, which will reduce the effective tax rate when recognized.
-We recognize interest and penalties related to unrecognized tax benefits in our provision for income taxes.
-There have been no significant changes to these amounts during the three months ended September 30, 2008.
+The Company recognizes interest and penalties related to unrecognized tax benefits in its provision for income taxes.
+There have been no significant changes to these amounts during the three and six months ended December 31, 2008.

-The Company files income tax returns in the U.S federal tax jurisdiction, the state of Massachusetts, and multiple jurisdictions outside of the U.S. Our U.S. tax returns for 2004 and subsequent years remain open to examination by the tax authorities.
-Our major non-U.S. tax jurisdictions are the Netherlands and Canada which have tax years open to examination for 2004 and subsequent years.
+The Company is required to file income tax returns in the U.S federal tax jurisdiction, the state of Massachusetts, and multiple jurisdictions outside of the U.S. Taxing authorities may challenge the Company's interpretation of tax law and additional tax may be assessed.
+The Company's U.S. tax returns for 2005 and subsequent years remain open to examination by the tax authorities.
+The Company's major non-U.S. tax jurisdictions are the Netherlands and Canada which have tax years open to examination for 2004 and forward.
+The statute of limitations is not closed for non-U.S. jurisdictions.